fisheess/SSD-Tensorflow/experiments/ssd_512_vgg_finetune_04-12-2017.md

 FINETUNED MODEL PERFORMS WELL ON OUR TEST VIDEO ACQUIRED FROM OUR OMNI CAMERA, WITH VERY HIGH DETECTION CONFIDENCE OF OVER 0.9.
 THIS FINETUNING IS THEREFORE TERMINATED.
 WE WILL LOOK INTO THE OFFSET PROBLEM AND START A NEW FINETUNE TO CORRECT THE PROBLEMS AND IMPROVE PERFORMANCE.

+02.01.2017: anchor_offset needs to be set according to data.
 ## Finetune
 ###First trial
 ```bash